-The data on gross rent were obtained from answers to Housing Questions 14a-d and 18 in the 2007 American Community Survey.
+The data on gross rent were obtained from answers to Housing Questions 11a-d and 15a in the 2011 American Community Survey.
 Gross rent is the contract rent plus the estimated average monthly cost of utilities (electricity, gas, and water and sewer) and fuels (oil, coal, kerosene, wood, etc.) if these are paid by the renter (or paid for the renter by someone else).
 Gross rent is intended to eliminate differentials that result from varying practices with respect to the inclusion of utilities and fuels as part of the rental payment.
 The estimated costs of water and sewer, and fuels are reported on a 12-month basis but are converted to monthly figures for the tabulations.
-Renter units occupied without payment of cash rent are shown separately as "No cash rent" in the tabulations.
+Renter units occupied without payment of rent are shown separately as "No rent paid" in the tabulations.